COLE: A Column-based Learned Storage for Blockchain Systems: Write Operation of COLE

 \subsection{Merkle File Construction}

-A Merkle file stores an $m$-ary complete MHT that authenticates the compound key-value pairs in the corresponding value file.
-Note that there is no need to authenticate the learned models in the related index file. \ce{This is because any corruption in the learned model would not compromise the integrity of the underlying blockchain data, as the models are used solely to improve query performance.}
+\ce{A Merkle file stores an $m$-ary complete MHT that authenticates the compound key-value pairs in the corresponding value file.} The related index file's learned models are excluded from authentication, as they solely enhance query efficiency and do not affect blockchain data integrity.
 For the $m$-ary complete MHT, the bottom layer consists of hash values of every compound key-value pair in the value file.
 The hash values in an upper layer are recursively computed from every $m$ hash values in the lower layer, except that the last one might be computed from less than $m$ hash values in the lower layer.

 \begin{definition}[Hash Value] A hash value in the bottom layer of the MHT is computed as $h_i = h(\mathcal{K}_i \| value_i)$, where $\mathcal{K}_i, value_i$ are the corresponding compound key and value, $\|$ is the concatenation operator, and $h(\cdot)$ is a cryptographic hash function such as SHA-256.
 A hash value in an upper layer of the MHT is computed as $h_i = h(h_i^1 \| h_i^2 \| \cdots \| h_i^{m^*})$, where $m^* \le m$ and $h_i^j$ is the corresponding $j$-th hash in the lower layer. \end{definition}